 Here’s an example of a good business description:

-Good visuals can help you hook the attention of potential customers and stand out from competitors.
+Good visuals that showcase your business and products can help you hook the attention of potential customers and stand out from competitors.

 Google Business Profile lets you upload photos of your business, products, services, and team.